Computational and Mathematical Modelling

 MSc Chemical and Bioengineering, ETH Zurich, 2019

 Esther received a Bachelor of Science in Chemical Engineering from ETH Zurich, in Switzerland.
 During her undergraduate studies she worked in the field of green chemistry.
 Her semester project focused on kinetic studies of ring-opening polymerization of polyethylene furanoate (PEF) using bio-compatible initiators.
 Before graduating, she also completed a 6-month internship in API manufacturing at Janssen-Cilag (Johnson&Johnson).

 Continuing with her Master’s in Chemical and Bioengineering at ETH, Esther deepened her knowledge on process design and simulation.
 She completed her thesis in the group of Prof. Klavs Jensen at MIT (Cambridge, MA) on the continuous end-to-end synthesis of ciprofloxacin hydrochloride.
 Once back in Zurich, she worked in the Macromolecular Engineering Lab led by Prof. Mark Tibbitt on the preparation of photodegradable hydrogels.

-To join the Biological Systems Engineering Lab led by Prof. Mantalaris and Dr. Panoskaltsis, she moved to Atlanta, GA where she will pursue her PhD in the joint Biomedical Engineering department of Georgia Institute of Technology and Emory University.
-Her research will be focused on the development of a 3D model of leukaemia.
+To join the Biological Systems Engineering Lab, she moved to Atlanta, GA where she will pursue her PhD in the joint Biomedical Engineering department of Georgia Institute of Technology and Emory University.
+Her research focuses on the development of a 3D model of leukaemia.